warayutai/todo-api-ai/PROMPTS.md

 # Prompt 1
-Create a Node.js + Express API project with data stored in an array
+Create API with Node.js Express project with data stored in array

 ## Response
 Here’s an example of a Node.js + Express API that stores data in an array: